mirrorkeydev/Recipes/content/posts/tiramisu.md

 ## Ingredients

-- 500 ml strong coffee or espresso (I used TJ's instant coffee)
+- 500 ml strong coffee or espresso (I used TJ's instant coffee), cold
-- 100 ml Amaretto or Hazelnut Liquo6
+- 100 ml Amaretto or Hazelnut Liquor or Rum
--
-- 6
+- 6 packets sweetener (I use purevia) (or 30g sugar)
+- 2 eggs (separated)
+- 1 dash salt
+- 1 lbs mascarpone (room temperature)
+- 450 ml heavy cream
+- 4 packs lady fingers (12 in each pack)
+- cocoa for dusting
--
+- 4 tbsp vanilla

 ## Steps

-1. Mix baking soda, salt and flour.
-Set aside.
-2. Peel and mush the bananas and add a few squirtz of lemon juice (prevents them from browning)
+1. First whip the egg whites with a dash of salt until it creates stiff peaks.
-3. Add the egg, coconut oil and the yogurt and mix well.
+2. Add the sweetener (or sugar) to the heavy cream and whip until stiff
+3. Mix the egg yolks with with vanilla until it gets lighter in color
-4. Now add the brown sugar and vanilla and mix well.
+4. Add the mascarpone to the egg yolk mixture and mix until well blended
-5. Finally add the walnuts and flour blend.
+5. Now fold in the whipped cream and the whipped egg whites
-6. Blend in the chocolate chips and fill into a well oiled loaf form.
+6. Mix Amaretto (or other liqours) with the coffee and fill into small container (for dipping)
-7. Bake for 50-60 minutes at 350F and test with a wooden skewer.
-If skewer comes out dry, bread is ready.
-8. Let cool for a bit and remove from form and let cool on wire rack.
+7. Dip one ladyfinger at the time for 3-4 seconds in coffee/schnaps liquid, make sure it was fully immersed
+8. Layer the bottom of the form with half the lady fingers
+9. Spread half of the cream on top and sprinkle with cocoa
+10. Repeat for second layer and dust with cocoa (if prepared the night before, add the cocoa before servering to avoid bleading into the cream, just for looks :) )
+11. Refrigerate for at least 2-3 hours before serving and use within 2 days

 _Adapted and translated to English from [Kochkino.de](https://kochkino.de/tiramisu-selber-machen-tiramisu/2578)_